commercelayer/commercelayer-docs-resources/external_payments/object.md

 # The external payment object

-An external payment object is returned as part of the response body of each successful list, retrieve, create or update API call.
+An external payment object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/external_payments endpoint</b>.

 ## Fields